Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 Air Fryer Chicken Tender Recipe

 To say that I love this recipe is an understatement.
 From an eater’s point of view, these tenders are literal perfection.
-They’re crispy, crunchy, and the chicken inside is moist and juicy (dried out tenders are the worst!).
+They’re crispy, crunchy, and the chicken inside is moist and juicy (dried-out tenders are the worst!).
 The cornflakes lend a perfect crunch and paired with the spices, a really delicious flavor.

 From a cook’s perspective, these tenders could *not* be easier.
 Because they’re cooked in the air fryer, they’re incredibly quick, and truly, the prep process is too.

 I have a feeling that whether for a weekend lunch or a quick weeknight meal, these chicken tenders will be a recipe that you come back to time and time again!
 If you want a slightly different take or don’t have an air fryer check out this Chicken Finger and Fries sheet pan dinner recipe.

-Chicken Tender Air Fryer ingredients
+Chicken Tender Air Fryer Ingredients

 The ingredients are simple.
 Here’s what you’ll need: